 Sister To Sister

 When selecting a college, sisters Elina ’19 and Sevil ’20 Chelebieva were determined to stay close to home – and to each other.
-This past summer, however, they were worlds apart thanks to some of the many opportunities they have received at Dominican.
+During the summer of 2018, however, they were worlds apart thanks to some of the many opportunities they have received at Dominican.

-Elina, who is double majoring in Business Administration in the Barowsky School of Business and Political Science in the School of Liberal Arts and Education, interned for a tech recruiting firm in San Francisco after initially meeting with company representatives at an on-campus job fair.
+Elina, who doubled majored in Business Administration in the Barowsky School of Business and Political Science in the School of Liberal Arts and Education, interned for a tech recruiting firm in San Francisco after initially meeting with company representatives at an on-campus job fair.
 Sevil, a Biology major in the School of Health and Natural Sciences, was working with her faculty mentor, Dr. Roland Cooper, on malaria research in Uganda.

 “We’ve never been apart for more than a week,” Elina said prior to leaving for Uganda.
 “It will be really weird, but also really great that we have these opportunities – we are ready.”